zyzek/LEAPs/content/leaps/leap-7.md

 ### 3. Investors (10%)

 10% of all LYRA tokens were sold to private investors.
-In early February 2021 when the project was in pre-seed phase (i.e. idea only), 3.4% of the supply was sold at a $15M FDV.
-The remaining 6.6% was sold before the project was public, with the round closing at the end of May at a $50m FDV.
+In early February 2021 when the project was in pre-seed phase, 3.4% of the supply was sold at a $15M FDV.
+The remaining 6.6% was sold during teh seed round in May at a $50M FDV.

 ### 4. Liquidity Rewards (15%)